Rudolf Muradyan

-Rudolf Muradovich Muradyan (Armenian: Ռուդոլֆ Մուրադի Մուրադյան; born 19 June 1936, Yerevan, Armenian SSR, USSR) is an Armenian theoretical physicist.
+Rudolf Muradovich Muradyan (Armenian: Ռուդոլֆ Մուրադի Մուրադյան; 19 June 1936 – 9 November 2024) was an Armenian theoretical physicist.
 Rudolf Muradyan's main research relate to theoretical physics, elementary-particle physics, cosmology and the origin of the Universe.
 Considering the properties of the interaction of elementary particles, he proposed the possibility of large-scale invariance in high-energy physics, from which the "Matveev-Muradyan-Tavkhelidze quark counting rule" is derived especially.
 He also researched the connection between the appearance of the Universe's rotation and magnetic fields and the cosmological constant.
 He is the recipient of the 1988 Lenin Prize, along with Albert Tavkhelidze and Viktor Matveev, for the discovery of dimensional quark counting rules.

 Biography

 Rudolf Muradyan was born on June 19, 1936, in Yerevan, Armenia.
 After graduating from the Yerevan Secondary School № 25 in 1953, Muradyan entered the Faculty of Physics at Moscow State University in Moscow, graduating in 1959.
 In 1962 he finished his postgraduate study in the Faculty of Physics of Moscow State University and defended his thesis for a PhD in Physics and Mathematics.
 He then worked at the Laboratory of Theoretical Physics of the Joint Institute of Nuclear Research (OIJI) in Dubna near Moscow between 1962-1979 (from 1966 as a senior research fellow).
 In 1970 he was awarded a doctorate in physical-mathematical sciences and appointed professor.
 In 1972 he joined the Communist Party of the Soviet Union.
 His scientific papers appeared in Theoretical and Mathematical Physics.
 In 1970 at JINR he defended his thesis for the degree of Doctor of physical and mathematical sciences, and received the academic rank of professor.

 In 1979 Rudolf Muradyan moved to Yerevan, he headed the Department of Radiation Studies of the Yerevan Physics Institute in 1979-1984.
 At the same time he gave special lectures on quantum theory of solids at the Faculty of Physics of Yerevan State University.
 In 1986 Muradyan was elected a corresponding member of the Academy of Sciences of the Armenian SSR.